The medical term for heavy periods is menorrhagia.

-A younger woman who is not done with childbearing, but not wanting to get pregnant, will often respond to birth control pills as a treatment.
+A younger woman who is not done with childbearing but does not want to get pregnant will often respond to birth control pills as a treatment.

 There are also progesterone IUDs that can work very well to make the lining of the uterus very thin and therefore make the periods very light.

 For women who are done with childbearing and are not responding well to medical therapy or IUDs, surgical treatment becomes the next option.

 With this procedure, we burn the lining of the uterus in the operating room.
 Therefore, the lining of the uterus is not able to get thick and generate a heavy period each month.

 The most definitive treatment for heavy periods in women who are done with childbearing is a hysterectomy.
 This is when we take the uterus out itself.

 Once the uterus has been removed, there is nothing to bleed during the periods.